JimDesu/basis-lang/README.md

 ### 8.4 Failure marks across the three forms

-All four forms participate in the standard failure-mark discipline:
+All three forms participate in the standard failure-mark discipline:

 - A command reference inherits its mark from the underlying command.
 - Command literals and lambdas declare their mark via the prefix (`:`, `?`, `!`) on the angle-bracket or brace-quote.
-- Mark subsumption (`:` and `!` may stand in for `?`) applies symmetrically across all four forms.
+- Mark subsumption (`:` and `!` may stand in for `?`) applies symmetrically across all three forms.
 ## 9. Concepts, Witnesses, and Dispatch

 A concept is a single-parameter type contract — structurally a Haskell typeclass, a Java interface, or a Scala trait.
 Concepts describe operations that types must provide; witnesses supply those operations for specific types, each witness a named declaration that a type satisfies a concept.
 Dispatch is via Haskell-style dictionary passing.